yoshuawuyts/dotfiles-linux-2019/README.md

 Dotfiles and provisioner for OS X.

 Version controlled dotfiles.
-Symlinks the dotfiles from the repository into root, installs applications and configures the OS, using all from one command.
+Symlinks the dotfiles from the repository into root, installs applications and configures the OS, all from one command.

 ## Installation
 ```sh